rcodesmith/react-boilerplate/README.md

 it should pop-up the Auth0 login dialog.
 Once logged in, the page will refresh, show your user nickname from Auth0, and show a Logout button.

+### Plugins: how they work

+Plugins get an opportunity to provide additional behavior at certain lifecycle points, specifically:

+* Init: Invoked when the app is initializing, from app/app.js
+* Post-application init: Invoked when the app has loaded.
+Called from app/app.js
+* Global reducers: Reducers returned by getGlobalReducers() are included in every route
+* Global sagas: Sagas returned by getGlobalSagaModules() are included in every route

 ## Features

 <dl>